 - Develop A Migration, Backup and Recovery Plan

 Microsoft Office 365 provides limited capabilities of backup and recovery like retrieval of deleted mailbox items.
 And it does not offer roll-back recovery for disaster management, recovery of individual files, data recovery after recoverable windows.
 For the same reasons, it is very important to develop a backup and recovery plan to avoid any kind of data loss or negative impact on the Microsoft Office 365 migration process.

 STEP 4 – MIGRATION TO OFFICE 365

 - Migration to Exchange Online

 Mailbox migration is a lengthy process and requires strong coordination.
 The efficacy of Exchange online migration process needs to be pilot tested by using the test mailboxes, accounts and migrating a limited proportion of user mailboxes.
 It is a good option to mitigate the issues on limited mailboxes and safeguard the further process of migration to Microsoft Office 365.
-The next step is to select the migration method (IMAP or Cutover), sync active directory and assign the Office 365 licenses to respective users.
+The next step is to select the migration method (IMAP or Cutover), sync active directory and assign the Microsoft Office 365 licenses to respective users.

 - Migration to SharePoint Online

-There are migration tools available on Office 365 for Exchange Online, but they do not always cater to the migration from SharePoint Server to SharePoint Online.
+There are migration tools available on Microsoft Office 365 for Exchange Online, but they do not always cater to the migration from SharePoint Server to SharePoint Online.
 This step is very important because many customizations done on SharePoint server does not work well on SharePoint Online.
 Other checks before migrating to SharePoint Online include: